nimar/bayesianlogic/_posts/2013-12-15-a-probabilistic-model-of-global-scale-seismology-with-veith-clawson-amplitude-corrections.md

 ---

 Veith Clawson amplitude correction curves were added to NET-VISA to allow for the amplitude prediction to be grounded in geophysics.
+Presented in AGU 2013.

 [Abstract](Arora_AGU_13.pdf) [Poster](Arora_AGU_13.pptx)